JoMoPay - Mobile Payment Service

 Fund transfer through e-wallets:

 JoMoPay allows interoperable, instant and efficient fund transfer between customers with e-wallet accounts by different providers (inter-PSP transfers), where customers can be businesses with “Business” or “Merchant” wallets or individuals with “Personal” wallets.
 Payments can be done between and among all types; individuals can transfer money to businesses rather than using cash for service or product payments as an example, while businesses can transfer salaries directly to the individuals’ wallets without the need to hand out cash.
-JoMoPay has set different limit thresholds for transfer transactions’ amounts based on the wallet and transaction type to limit fraud or money laundry risks.
+JoMoPay has set different limit thresholds for transfer transactions’ amounts based on the wallet and transaction type to reduce fraud or money laundry risks.

 Payment through Point of Sales (POS) devices using Near Field Communication (NFC) Technology: